yelircaasi/nix-config/notes/F_technology/F_B_computer_science/projects/nebokrai.md

 * [teamdoapp.com/inspiration/increase-productivity-with-effective-task-scheduling/](https://teamdoapp.com/inspiration/increase-productivity-with-effective-task-scheduling/)
 * [Machine learning and optimization for production rescheduling in Industry 4.0 [link.springer.com/article/10.1007/s00170-020-05850-5](https://link.springer.com/article/10.1007/s00170-020-05850-5)](https://link.springer.com/article/10.1007/s00170-020-05850-5](https://link.springer.com/article/10.1007/s00170-020-05850-5))

 ### Entries

-    - Ways to add an entry
+* Ways to add an entry
         1. from calendar
         2. from plan via explicit declaration (project file)
         3. from plan, without explicit declaration (roadmap file)
         4. from ad hoc
         5. from routines
-    - Entry Adding

-        An Entry object can be added to a Schedule object from one of 5 origins:
+* Entry Adding: An Entry object can be added to a Schedule object from one of 5 origins:

-        - from Calendar (base schedules)
+  * from Calendar (base schedules)
-        - from plan via explicit declaration in project file
+  * from plan via explicit declaration in project file
-        - from plan via project expansion from roadmap file
+  * from plan via project expansion from roadmap file
-        - from AdHoc, from adhoc file
+  * from AdHoc, from adhoc file
-        - from Routines, from routines file
+  * from Routines, from routines file

 ### Planning and Scheduling (shared)

-    - Project and Task Dependency Logic
+* Project and Task Dependency Logic
-        - use only `.after` attribute; `.before` superfluous
+  * use only `.after` attribute; `.before` superfluous
-        - add `.tmpdate` (or maybe `.placeholder_date`) attribute to tasks for sorting; default NullDate to allow for easy complex comparisons
+  * add `.tmpdate` (or maybe `.placeholder_date`) attribute to tasks for sorting; default NullDate to allow for easy complex comparisons
-        - 2-pass approach for planning: first regular planning to assign tmpdate, then adjust for dependencies
+  * 2-pass approach for planning: first regular planning to assign tmpdate, then adjust for dependencies
-        - use special sorting (`__gt__ , __lt__, __ge__, __le__`) that first looks at `.after`, then at `.tmpdate`
+  * use special sorting (`__gt__ , __lt__, __ge__, __le__`) that first looks at `.after`, then at `.tmpdate`

         Extension: Norg links allow me to specify sequential dependency relationships between tasks

-    - Blocking Logic
+  * Blocking Logic
-        - blocks like 'work' that other smaller, more specific tasks can be scheduled on top of
+  * blocks like 'work' that other smaller, more specific tasks can be scheduled on top of
-        - blocks come from Calendar, AdHoc, Routines
+  * blocks come from Calendar, AdHoc, Routines
-        - potentially also from regular (roadmap-originating) tasks
+  * potentially also from regular (roadmap-originating) tasks
-        - used to 'collapse' durations together for planning and scheduling
+  * used to 'collapse' durations together for planning and scheduling
-    - Task 'Stacking'
+  * Task 'Stacking'
-        - combining tasks that can be done simultaneously, such as listening to a podcast on the way home
+  * combining tasks that can be done simultaneously, such as listening to a podcast on the way home
-        - also allows 'time collapsing' during planning, scheduling with require something new and custom
+  * also allows 'time collapsing' during planning, scheduling with require something new and custom
-    - Cases:
+  * Cases:
-    - [ ] plan overfull (error)
+* [ ] plan overfull (error)
-    - [ ] plan fits exactly
+* [ ] plan fits exactly
-    - [ ] plan underfull
+* [ ] plan underfull
-    - [ ] rollover required (with priorities)
+* [ ] rollover required (with priorities)
-    - [ ] with dependencies
+* [ ] with dependencies

 ### Tracking

 * Habits to track:
-    - all foods (with times)
+  * all foods (with times)
-    - time breaking fast
+  * time breaking fast
-    - last time eating
+  * last time eating
-    - bool: entirely plant-based? entirely non-processed?
+  * bool: entirely plant-based? entirely non-processed?
-    - food score
+  * food score
-    - cold shower
+  * cold shower
-    - daily walk (5x/week)
+  * daily walk (5x/week)
-    - run (5x/week) - with recorded data
+  * run (5x/week) - with recorded data
-    - sets of pushups
+  * sets of pushups
-    - sets of pullups
+  * sets of pullups
-    - stretching
+  * stretching
-    - wisdom literature
+  * wisdom literature
-    - last use of phone
+  * last use of phone
-    - number of texts sent
+  * number of texts sent
-    - emails clean? (both) bookmarks clean?
+  * emails clean? (both) bookmarks clean?
-    - journal
+  * journal
-    - cleanliness & orderliness of apartment
+  * cleanliness & orderliness of apartment
-    - bool: mast.
+  * bool: mast.
-    - time doing absolutely nothing
+  * time doing absolutely nothing
-    - quality of meditation
+  * quality of meditation
-    - something new I learned
+  * something new I learned
-    - which languages I used
+  * which languages I used
 * Habits / metrics to track:

     all foods (with times)